fxyoge/github-notifications-rss/README.md

 This is a small service that turns your GitHub notifications into an RSS feed.

 You give it a GitHub personal access token.
-It calls the `/notifications` API, filters the data, and serves a clean RSS 2.0 feed that your reader can subscribe to.
+It calls the `/notifications` API, filters the data, and serves an RSS 2.0 feed that your reader can subscribe to.

 ## What it does